amarmer/VoidParam/README.md

 PROCESS(GetVoid())
 ```

-What modifications should be made in implementation of PROCESS that for all parameters other than 'void', it works as before,
+What modifications should be made in the implementation of PROCESS that for all parameters other than 'void', it works as before,
 but call PROCESS(GetVoid()) (as well as PROCESS(void())) throws exception that 'void' is not allowed as a parameter.
 Function 'Process' above should remain without modifications.